 If you are looking to set up a company (a subsidiary) instead of registering a branch, click here.

 Registering the branch of a foreign company in Brazil has become a lot easier since the coming into force of Normative Instruction DREI 77/2020.
 Before then, a Presidential Decree was required – yes, the President himself or herself had to sign a Decree approving it!
-Thankfully, under the new provisions, the Ministry of Economy is responsible for assessing applications and approval can be obtained within several days.
+Now the Ministry of Development, Industry Commerce and Services is responsible for assessing applications and approval can be obtained within several days.

 The application is done electronically through the portal “gov.br” and it is linked to the tax file number (CPF) of the person acting as the foreign company’s legal representative in Brazil.
 The form is lodged with the National Department of Company Registrations and Integration together with the following documents: